When do I need to seal plans and technical documents?

 What are the specifications and design requirements for a Nebraska architect or professional engineer seal?

 Architects and Professional Engineers licensed in Nebraska receive a seal letter from the Board when initially licensed that shows the approved design of the seal, along with the statutory requirements pertaining to the correct use of the seal.

 Architect's seals will bear their name, license number, have 'STATE OF NEBRASKA' at the bottom, and 'ARCHITECT' at the top.

 Professional Engineer's seals will bear their name, license number, have 'STATE OF NEBRASKA' at the bottom, and 'PROFESSIONAL [DISCIPLINE] ENGINEER' at the top.
-The word '[DISCIPLINE]' should be replaced with the professional engineer’s specific engineering discipline such as ‘Mechanical’, 'Civil', 'Structural', etc. Seals that do not specify a professional engineer’s discipline are not compliant.
+The word '[DISCIPLINE]' should be replaced with the professional engineer’s specific engineering discipline such as ‘Mechanical’, 'Civil', 'Structural', etc. Seals that do not specify a professional engineer’s discipline are not compliant with the Act.

-The seal must include other design elements as shown on the sealed letter.
-The Board does not require a certain size or diameter; however, whenever applied via embossing, ink, or electronically-rendered, should be legible.
+The seal must include other design elements as shown on the seal letter provided by the Board.
+The Board does not require a certain size or diameter; however, whether applied via embossing, ink, or electronically-rendered, the seal should be legible.

-How should one handle changes or revisions to plans when an architect leaves a company or retires?
+How should one handle changes or revisions to plans when an architect or P.E. leaves a company or retires?